-- 180. The panel collects information on the distribution of bank exposures across grades A, B and C under SCRA.
-This information is automatically populated from the information in Panel A1 so banks do not need to fill in this information. - 181.
-For all columns in this panel, the same definition applies as for those in panel A1 where the same heading is used. - 7.4.4 Panel A4: Using ratings-based approaches for 'rated' corporate exposures and regulatory approaches as in jurisdictions that do not allow the use of ratings for 'unrated' exposures - 182.
-This panel asks banks to combine for corporate exposures the regulatory approach based on external ratings with the regulatory approach that is adopted in jurisdictions where the ratings are not allowed for regulatory purposes.
+- 183. The panel collects information on the distribution of bank exposures across grades A, B and C under SCRA.
+This information is automatically populated from the information in Panel A1 so banks do not need to fill in this information. - 184.
+For all columns in this panel, the same definition applies as for those in panel A1 where the same heading is used.

+7.4.4 Panel A4: Using ratings-based approaches for 'rated' corporate exposures and regulatory approaches as in jurisdictions that do not allow the use of ratings for 'unrated' exposures

+- 185. This panel asks banks to combine for corporate exposures the regulatory approach based on external ratings with the regulatory approach that is adopted in jurisdictions where the ratings are not allowed for regulatory purposes.
 In particular, corporate exposures that are externally rated should be assigned risk weights according to external ratings (Table 10 in Section 7.1 of the final Basel III framework), while unrated corporate exposures should be assigned a risk weight in accordance with the "investment grade" vs. "non-investment grade" classification (Paragraph 41 of the final Basel III framework).
-As per paragraph 41 of the final

-Basel III framework, an "investment grade" designation of exposures to SMEs is not possible.
-Corporate SME exposures should be reported in rows 222 and 223.

-183. For all columns in this panel, the same definition applies as for those in panel A1 where the same heading is used.
+As per paragraph 41 of the final Basel III framework).
+Corporate SME exposures should be reported in rows 222 and 223. - 186.
+For all columns in this panel, the same definition applies as for those in panel A1 where the same heading is used.